eisenwinter/gotrxx/README.md

 adapt the supplied `config.yml` to your needs and you are ready.

-For further setup please refer to the documentation [link-redacted].
+For further setup please refer to the documentation https://eisenwinter.github.io/gotrxx.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>